ymittal/yashmittal.me/_posts/2020-07-22-superstitions.md

 --

 There's other events that either I'm still taking in or are too personal.
-Thanks to [Andy Puddicombe](https://www.headspace.com/andy-puddicombe), I am actually curious about my mind.
+Thanks to [Andy Puddicombe](https://www.headspace.com/andy-puddicombe), I am becoming more curious about my mind.

 #### The good things